chantastic/sites/chan.dev/src/content/lessons/storybook/the-beginners-guide-to-storybook-in-react/11-manipulate-story-state-with-play-functions-and-testing-library.md

 }
 ```

-With Play function, simple exmaples like this or complex user flows.
+With Play function, simple examples like this or complex user flows.
 This is an incredible way to bring UI narratives to life and protect real-world experiences.